Brunojoe1994/web-content.webm/README.md

 2. Open a command prompt in the root of your repository checkout and type `hugo server`.
    The page is now served at http://localhost:1313 and automatically rebuilt and refreshed in the browser on local changes.

-   *NOTE* - When working on the style it might be needed to use `hugo server --disableFastRender` instead.
+   *NOTE* - When working on the style it might be needed to use `hugo server --enableFastRender` instead.

 ## Contributing
 1. Choose an ONLINE task from ReactOS JIRA related to Hugo website:(https://jira.reactos.org/projects/ONLINE)
 2. Comment on Jira that you want to work on this feature (to prevent duplication of work).
 3. Create a pull request here.
+4. And Auto Deploy the request